ArserChung/ml_cnn/README.md

 # CNN(Convolution Nerual Network)
 ## INTRO ME
-if u have any opnion or problem . pls mail or mess me every sorce are open to learing or create new pro .
+if u have any opnion or problem . pls mail or mess me every sorce are open to learing or create new proj . i am no very skill so hope you be patiend to teach me thank

 ## Basis strutrue
 ![unnamed](https://github.com/user-attachments/assets/b7f03c0e-f078-4502-8320-91d457321f00)